warmlyyours/kri/content/post/24-Incredible-Examples-of-Luxury-Faucets.md

 12. [VIGO VG02001MB](https://www.amazon.com/gp/product/B00RYA1T7M/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00RYA1T7M&linkCode=as2&tag=kri0eb-20&linkId=b1968621cba0ce41296040a145f8f753)
 ![VIGO VG02001MB](/img/24sinks/71RmOEC8+pL._AC_SL1500_.jpg)

+We've long awaited to review this innovative kitchen faucet in a gorgeous matte black.
+The Vigo Single-Handle faucet can be installed in tight spaces without splashing the wall tiles.
+Available as specified plus optional components such as a matching finish soap dispenser and deck plate if you've got extra holes to cover up.
+Best of all, this sink is ADA compliant and designed to ensure convenient accessibility for each and every use.

 13. [Moen Sullivan Pullout Spray High-Arc Kitchen Faucet with Soap Dispenser and Reflex Technology](https://www.faucet.com/moen-87047-mediterranean-bronze-sullivan-pullout-spray-high-arc-kitchen-faucet-with-soap-dispenser-and-reflex-technology/f3765264)
 ![Moen Sullivan Pullout Spray High-Arc Kitchen Faucet with Soap Dispenser and Reflex Technology](/img/24sinks/moen-87047brb-5131189.jpeg)